CaringCaribou/caringcaribou/README.md

 Instructions available [here](https://github.com/CaringCaribou/caringcaribou/blob/master/documentation/howtoinstall.md)

 ## How to use
-The best way to understand how to use Caring Caribou is by envoking cc.py's help menu:
+The best way to understand how to use Caring Caribou is to look at cc.py's help menu:

     python cc.py -h

-Detailed information on the [usage](https://github.com/CaringCaribou/caringcaribou/blob/master/documentation/howtouse.md).
+Detailed usage information is available [here](https://github.com/CaringCaribou/caringcaribou/blob/master/documentation/howtouse.md).

 ## Extending the project
-Create a python file with a `module_main(args)` function and put it in the ```tool/modules``` folder.
-CaringCaribou (cc.py) will automagically recognize it as a module and list it in the output of ```./cc.py -h```
+Create a python file with a function `module_main(args)` and put it in the ```tool/modules``` folder.
+Caring Caribou will automagically recognize it as a module and list it in the output of `./cc.py -h`

+For example, if your new module is located in `modules/foo.py` you run it with the command `./cc.py foo`.
+Additional arguments (if any) are passed as arguments to the `module_main` function.

-A template for this is available in `tool/template`
+A template for new modules is available in `tool/template`

 ## The target
-The target ECU used for the development setup is an STM32F107 based dev-board from ArcCore called Arctic EVK-M3.
+The target ECU used for the development setup is an STM32F107 based dev-board from ArcCore called Arctic EVK-M3, but the tool can be used against any ECU communicating over a CAN bus.

 ## Contributors
 * The [HeavenS](http://www.vinnova.se/sv/Resultat/Projekt/Effekta/HEAVENS-HEAling-Vulnerabilities-to-ENhance-Software-Security-and-Safety/) project, funded by VINNOVA